Danielaca18/Pong/README.md

 ![Pong Game Preview](assets/image/pong_preview.png)

 ## Technologies
-This project is built using several robust technologies:
+This project is built using several technologies:

 - **C++**: The primary programming language used for game logic and graphics rendering.
 - **MinGW/MSVC**: Windows compilers used to compile project.